Identification of Technical Design Constraints and Considerations for Transmission Grid Expansion Planning Projects: Identified technical constraints

 The operator of the EEH must therefore choose between a more robust DCCB or a preventive DC-side decoupling strategy with DC disconnectors, which results in less power being transferred but smaller and less expensive equipment, as~\cite{DTU} reports the DCCB to occupy about 400~ m\texorpdfstring{$^{2}$}{}, while DC disconnectors are significantly smaller.
 Note that for more extended Multi-Terminal DC (MTDC) grids, the DCCB is arguably the preferred choice to guarantee the secure operations of the power system.} \end{itemize}

 Note that auxiliary equipment such as the harbor for service boats, meeting rooms, safety protection walls, safety distance from the walls, etc. are not discussed in this section, but they require a minor percentage of the area of the EEH as well.
+While the dimensions of the various EEH building blocks in the Section are drawn by a Danish report from DTU~\cite{DTU}, they should be comparable to the ones for EEHs in different parts of the world.
+Depending on the location of the EEH, fewer or more civil constructions are needed, e.g., for an installation in a shallow sea (bottom-fixed) or in deep waters (floating platform).